Theni district

-Theni District is one of the 38 districts of Tamil Nadu state in India.
-Well protected by the scenic hill locks, the district is located besides Madurai district.
+Theni district is one of the 38 districts of Tamil Nadu state in India.
+Surrounded by hills, the district is located to the west of Madurai district.
 The town of Theni is the district headquarters.
-The district is divided into two natural divisions: The hilly areas are constituted by parts of the five taluk's Theni, Bodinayakanur, Periyakulam, Uthamapalayam and Andipatti with thick vegetation and perennial streams from the hills on the western side and Cumbum valley which lies in Uthamapalayam taluk.
-As of 2011, Theni district had a population of 1,245,899 with a sex ratio of 980 females for every 1,000 males.
+The district is divided into two natural divisions by the hills and is further subdivided into five Taluks: Theni, Bodinayakanur, Periyakulam, Uthamapalayam and Andipatti.
+The area is rich in natural features, with thick vegetation and perennial streams from the hills on the western side, and Cumbum Valley, which lies in Uthamapalayam taluk.
+As of 2011, Theni district had a population of 1,245,899.

 History

-Theni District was formed by the bifurcation from the former Madurai District as per G.O.
-Ms. No. 679 Revenue Department dated 7 July 1996.
-Consequent to the bifurcation, one new Revenue Division with headquarters at Uthamapalayam and two new Taluks at Theni and Bodinayakanur were also created with effect from 1 January 1997.
-Theni Municipal town was only a firka headquarters until 31 December 1996.
-Consequent to the formation of the new District, Theni Municipal Town was upgraded as the Taluk and District headquarters on 1 January 1997.
+Theni District was formed by the splitting from the former Madurai District as per G.O.
+Ms. No. 679 Revenue Department, dated 7 July 1996.
+Because of the bifurcation, a new Revenue Division (Uthamapalayam) and two new taluks—Theni and Bodinayakanur—were created on 1 January 1997.
+Theni Municipal town was not a district headquarters until this date.

 The region covered by present-day Theni District was sparsely populated before the 1900s.
-In 1886 Mullaperiyar dam project bought some part of the water from Periyar River downhill to the Cumbum Valley and merged it into the Mullayar River.
-This project helped more people to settle down in Cumbum Valley.
-Also to be noted that Theni was itself was a small though lesser-known town by the 1900s.
-After the Mullai-Periyar merger project, many people from nearby arid regions (Sivakasi, Kovilpatti, Virudhunagar, Sattur and several nearby towns) settled in Cumbum Valley (present day Theni District).
-So there was influx of people by the 1890s to 1920s.
-Bodi and Periyakulam were famous places at that time.
-Later Theni developed rapidly due to commerce.
+In 1886 Mullaperiyar dam project bought part of the water from Periyar River downhill to the Cumbum Valley and merged it into the Mullayar River.
+This project lead more people to settle down in Cumbum Valley.
+Theni was a small, lesser-known town through the 1900s.
+After the Mullai-Periyar merger project, many people from nearby arid regions (Sivakasi, Kovilpatti, Virudhunagar, Sattur, and others) settled in Cumbum Valley, the present day Theni District, leading to an influx of people from the 1890s to 1920s.
+Later, the area developed rapidly due to commerce.